 Matt graduated from Capital University Law School, in 2000.
 Since being admitted to the practice of law, he has represented claimants and employers before the administrative agencies and the trial and appellate courts of Ohio.
 Because he has broad spectrum of experience, he has a unique perspective and insight into the workers’ compensation system and claims management strategy for employers.
-He has been with Garvin & Hickey, LLC, since 2006.
+Matt joined Garvin & Hickey, in 2006.

 Sandee Reim – of counsel